 Our tutor/mentors are volunteers from all walks of life, with a common interest in children and education.
 The commitment they make is to faithfully meet with their assigned students, one-on-one, for two hours each week while school is in session.
 As children and their adult tutors get to know each other, a trust develops and along with that trust, a desire to improve.
 School leaders report TAM students see test scores rise and along with that improved self-confidence and self-discipline.

 Interested in becoming a tutor?
 Call Laura Shepherd, Director of Tutoring and Mentoring, at 707-535-4251, or email her at email@example.com.

 The requirements are as follows:

-- Complete an application, complete with references
+- Complete a volunteer tutor application, include two references

 - Participate in the orientation and training process